goformarty/goformarty.github.io/_posts/2017-8-18-Pure-Functions.md

 1. **TDD**

 We cannot test impure function in isolation.
 We can’t just plug into its inputs and check its outputs.
 We have to break open the code, figure out its hidden causes and effects, and simulate the world it’s supposed to exist in.

-    Let’s have a look at *Example 2a* and *Example 2b*.
+    *Example 2b* is much easier to test than *Example 2a*.
-    2b It’s vastly easier to test.
     Testing different times of day will all be straightforward, because we can pass in any time we like.

 2. **Debugging**

 This effect is amplified for debugging.
 If a function doesn’t allow side-effects (or side-causes), we can understand whether it’s correct just by giving it some inputs and checking the outputs.
 But a function with side-effects there’s no upper-limit to how many other parts of the system we’ll have to consider.
 When it’s allowed to depend on anything, and cause anything, then the bugs could be anywhere.